zxhycxq/reactjs-zh/Docs/react-without-jsx.md

 Each JSX element is just syntactic sugar for calling `React.createElement(component, props, ...children)`.
 So, anything you can do with JSX can also be done with just plain JavaScript.

-For example, this code written with JSX:
+例如：, this code written with JSX:

 ```js
 class Hello extends React.Component {